thin-edge/thin-edge.io_examples/StreamingAnalytics/LimitedBandwidth/README.md

 the frequency of messages sent to the cloud.

 ## Prerequisites
-* An installation of Apama
-* Thin-edge.io installed (or a local MQTT broker like Mosquitto)
+Before trying to use this sample, please follow the instructions in the [README](../README.md) file in the parent directory.

 ## How to run the sample
-1. Open an Apama command prompt
-2. From this directory run `correlator --config config`
+1. Run `engine_deploy --outputDeployDir deployed` from your development/full
+Apama installation.
+2. Copy the `deployed` directory from the previous step to `/etc/tedge/apama/project` on the thin-edge device.
+3. On the thin-edge device, restart the service with `sudo service apama restart`.
-3. Publish events to sensors/temperature, sensors/pressure and
+4. Publish events to sensors/temperature, sensors/pressure and
-sensors/vibration topics via thin-edge, script or other MQTT utility.
+sensors/vibration topics via `thin-edge mqtt pub`, script or other MQTT utility.

 Examples: (topic: payload)
 ```